AURORA | Museo de Baler and Quezon Park, Windows to Baler's Rich Past

 Quezon Memorial Park

 Manuel Luis Quezon y Molina, the Philippine President from 1935 until his death in 1944, was a native of Baler.
 His house made from modest materials once stood in this spacious recreation ground at the heart of the town.
-He was born on Aug.
-19, 1878 to Lucio Quezon of Paco, Manila and Maria Dolores Molina of Baler, both were primary grade school teachers; Lucio was also a retired sergeant of the Spanish Civil Guards or the commonly known Guwardiya Sibil.
+He was born on August 19, 1878 to Lucio Quezon of Paco, Manila and Maria Dolores Molina of Baler, both were primary grade school teachers; Lucio was also a retired sergeant of the Spanish Civil Guards or the commonly known gwardiya sibil.

 Before becoming president, Quezon was a soldier, a prominent lawyer, and was elected to several positions in the government.
-He was Governor of Tayabas (now Quezon province where Baler formed part of), National Assembly Representative (present day Congressman), Resident Commissioner to Washington D.C. (representative of the Philippines to US Congress during the American occupation) and Senator—he is the country's first and longest-serving Senate President (19 years, 1916-1935).
+He was Governor of Tayabas (now Quezon province where Baler formed part of), National Assembly Representative (present day Congressman), Resident Commissioner to Washington D.C. (representative of the Philippines to US Congress during the American occupation) and Senator—he is the country's first and longest-serving Senate President, for 19 years, from 1916-1935.

 Site's historical marker inscribed as the birthplace of Manuel Quezon